zywallace/OOSE-project/cheatsheet.md

 contract: fast(at compile) but something bad may happen in runtime

 # Implementation and Testing
+## Implementation
+Iteration planning - Prioritizing features, Planning your iterations

+Releases and release terminology version X.Y.Z (e.g. 10.8.3) means major version X, minor version Y, patch version Z.

+Implementation Principles
+1. Practice Collective Code Ownership
+2. Communicate
+3. Continuous Integration (CI)
+4. Have a coding standard
+5. Program in pairs
+6. Version Control

+## Testing
+### Unit Testing - test coverage
+### Acceptance testing - BDD
+### Integration Testing - CI

+# Refactoring
+## Methods
+1. Extract/Inline Method/class - for too big/small method/class
+2. Move Method/Field - wrong place
+3. Temp: Inline []- perform cal in place, replace [] with query - get rid of temp, split [] - one var for one purpose
+4. Replace Method With Method Object
+5. Collapse Hierarchy — combine under-utilized subclass !may violate LSP: Car becomes superclass(Transport) of Plane
+6. Replace Inheritance <-> Delegation — I->D(Vector <- Stack) if violate LSP. inheritance is more expressive, delegation is more flexible.
+D->I(Person<-employee)
+7. Encapsulate Field — use getters and setters
+8. Replace Conditional With Polymorphism — replace switch on your own data with dynamic dispatch (Bird interface with implementor)
+9. Replace Type Code with State/Strategy - design pattern
+10. Introduce Assertion — one tool to help program defensively
+11. Replace Parameter With Method Call — don't pass things the callee can get on their own
+12. Introduce Parameter Object — If a certain group of parameters is always being passed together, make an object in their own right
+13. Form Template Method — Template design pattern
+## Anti-pattern
+1. Analysis Paralysis — going round and round on planning (overthinking it) without building anything.
+2. Bike Shedding — wasting too much time on trivial aspects of an important project
+3. Big Ball of Mud — code with poor separation of concerns
+4. Input Kludge — input check!
+5. BaseBean — don't inherit when relation is not is-a, delegate instead.
+Related to LSP and replace inheritance with delegation above.
+6. Call Super — don't require subclass overrider to call super method, its a bad interface boundary.
+Note this one is contentious, its a trade-off.
+7. Circle-Ellipse Problem — LSP problem
+8. Sequential Coupling — methods with an implicit constraint on which one must be called first.
+## Fix
+1. Duplicated Code - extract method/class
+2. Long method - extract methods
+3. Long Parameter List - replace parameter with method/introduce parameter object
+4. Divergent Change (SRP violation) - extract class
+5. Shotgun Surgery: add a new feature needs copy/paste to lots of place - move method/class
+6. Feature Envy: Method in one class uses lots of pieces from another class -  Move method
+7. Data Clumps: Data that's always hanging with each other (e.g. name/street/zip) - Extract a data class
+8. Switch (case) statements - Use inheritance and polymorphism
+9. Lazy Class: class does nothing - collapse hierarchy or inline class
+10. Speculative generality: Think too much - like 9
+11. Message chains - hide delegate
+12. Inappropriate Intimacy/Object orgy: directly getting in and munging with the internals of another class - move method
+13. Data Class / god class / Data-centric design  - extract method and move
+14. Comments — extract method.

+# Idioms
+1. Consider using static factory methods in place of class constructors
+- why: flexibility
+- how: use static method and newInstance()
+2. Implementing the Singleton Pattern in Java
+- why: encapsulation and singleton behavior
+3. Minimize Accessibility
+Start out with things private and loosen up as needed
+- why: encapsulation
+4. Be Immutable Whenever Possible
+- why:  immutable objects can be shared freely without risk..
+Thus they are always thread-safe.
+- how:  initialize the object in the constructor and use as many final as possible
+5. When Using Inheritance be Clear and Robust or ...
+Don't Inherit
+- why: Inheritance breaks the normal class encapsulation boundary - you are mucking with the superclass' code when you override methods
+6. Favor Composition Over Inheritance
+- why: a whole-object holding on to (in a field) a part-object.
+By delegating some methods sent to the whole to the part (forwarding them) we achieve something similar to inheritance minus ability of overriding to change part's behavior.
+It doesn't violate class encapsulation -- it obeys the OCP
+7. Avoid switch whenever possible
+- why: this is data-centric design
+- how: Let the object do the work instead, as a method.
+Use some refactoring methods

+8. Overriding equals: instance be transitive, reflexive, symmetric, and have a faithful hashCode implemented for it.
+9. Use enums instead of int constants
+10. Minimize the scope of local variables.
+11. Use checked exceptions for things the caller can recover from and unchecked exceptions for things they can't recover from.
+12. Reuse existing exceptions built into Java whenever possible.
+13. Throw exceptions understandable by the caller only
+14. Don't just catch and ignore exceptions

 # Design Pattern
 ## Observer - Loose Coupling